sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Proving it only for get access (only for one designated key) is very easy.
 Merkle inclusion proof with the given state root is enough.

-However, proving it for iter access (all keys which match the designated key prefix) is not so easy.
+However, proving it for iter access (all keys which match the designated key prefix) requires a smart design.
 *Twin Radix Trees* enables it while keeping the ZK friendliness.

 ### Twin Radix Trees